First class (aviation): In Europe

-First class service was formerly available on intra-European flights on airlines such as Air France, British Airways, Lufthansa and Swiss International.
+First class service was formerly available on intra-European flights on airlines such as Air France, British Airways, Lufthansa and Swissair.
 First class seats were typically configured in a 4-abreast configuration, similar to current North American domestic first class seats, rather than the 6-abreast configuration used for economy and latterly business class services.

 During the 1980s European first class was largely phased out in favour of 6-abreast seating throughout the aircraft, with variable numbers of seats allocated to business class (the business class cabin often being marked with a moveable divider).
 This allowed greater flexibility for the airlines, allowing them to allocate different amounts of premium seating depending on the route.
 Airlines flying longer intra-European routes, such as Aeroflot, El Al, Icelandair and Turkish Airlines, still offer dedicated 4-abreast seating in their premium intra-Europe cabins, but they are sold as business class seats rather than first class.